Der-Floh/Vampire-Survivors-Support-for-Vortex/README.md

 ![Kekos-Mod-Error-Previous](https://staticdelivery.nexusmods.com/mods/2295/images/593/593-1687611333-1920971107.jpeg)
 ![Kekos-Mod-Error-After](https://staticdelivery.nexusmods.com/mods/2295/images/593/593-1687968888-146425820.jpeg)
-﻿For the [Multiperpose QoL Mod](https://www.nexusmods.com/vampiresurvivors/mods/50) the file would be `MultipurposeQolMod.js` and for the [Castlevania Survivors](https://www.nexusmods.com/vampiresurvivors/mods/61) Mod it would be `Castlevania.js`
+For the [Multiperpose QoL Mod](https://www.nexusmods.com/vampiresurvivors/mods/50) the file would be `MultipurposeQolMod.js` and for the [Castlevania Survivors](https://www.nexusmods.com/vampiresurvivors/mods/61) Mod it would be `Castlevania.js`

 ## How to make my Mod compatible with this Extension